 Directed by Adrian Shergold

-I certainly wasn’t let down, not a bit.
-As advertised Pierrepoint: The Last Hangman is a knockout of a movie, a feature film by the prolific TV director Adrian Shergold.
-With writers Bob Mills and Jeff Pope, Shergold turns what one might think an unappetizing true-life story idea into a powerful experience.
+I certainly wasn’t let down by Pierrepoint: The Last Hangman, not a bit.
+The feature film by the prolific TV director Adrian Shergold is a knockout.
+With the writers Bob Mills and Jeff Pope, Shergold turns an unappetizing true-life story idea into a powerful experience.

 Albert Pierrepoint may be the only ‘celebrity’ hangman in history, and not by his own doing.
 He came into the job as one might expect, because both his father and uncle worked as hangmen.
-He apprenticed for years in the 1930s and then soon became every sheriff and prison warden’s first choice.
+He apprenticed for years in the 1930s and became every sheriff and prison warden’s first choice.
 He ended up hanging hundreds of condemned prisoners as a semi-secret second job.
-His first day trade was delivering groceries, and he later ran his own a pub with his wife Anne — who for the first years of her marriage pretended not to know about his elaborate ‘side job.’
-The film is not a direct anti- capital punishment piece, as one might expect, but a straight examination of a very special character.
+His first day trade was delivering groceries and he later ran his own a pub with his wife Anne — who for the first years of her marriage pretended not to know about his elaborate ‘side job.’
+The film is not the direct anti- capital punishment piece one might expect, but a straight examination of a very special character.

 Queasy situations do crop up.
 Another hangman freezes up on his first job, forcing Albert to take over.
 His precision earns him respect, as does his absolute seriousness about what he’s doing.
-When his assistants try to debate the morality of what they’re doing, Albert states his basic credo: he’s doing a necessary service and concerns himself only with doing it well and humanely.
+When his assistants try to debate the morality of the work Albert states his basic credo: he performs a necessary service and concerns himself only with doing it well and humanely.
 He leaves his personal feelings outside the execution chamber.
-Pierrepoint ended up becoming England’s principal hangman, and was chosen to carry out executions in the English sector of Germany after a Nazi war trial (not the Nuremburg trial).
+After becoming England’s principal hangman Pierrepoint was chosen to carry out executions in the English sector of Germany after a Nazi war trial (not the Nuremburg trial).
 Even then, he didn’t let the crimes of the concentration camp butchers cloud his emotional remove.

-Prisons didn’t normally publicize their execution methods, and few people knew about these gruesome details.
+Prisons didn’t publicize their execution methods and few people knew the gruesome details.
 We see Albert earning a high reputation in a near-secret occupation.
-He marries the candy store clerk Anne Fletcher (Juliet Stevenson) and carries on a normal domestic life in which his second vocation never comes up for discussion.
-The executions are not perverse, because Albert Pierrepoint is neither a ghoul nor thinks of himself as taking personal vengeance.
-He must hang women, old men, and eventually, a number of people whose cases bring the issue of capital punishment into the national debate.
-Besides the war criminals, he was the hangman for Ruth Ellis (Mary Stockley), the famous murderess portrayed in 1985’s Dance with a Stranger, and Derek Bentley, the disturbed teenager of Let Him Have It controversy.
-Pierrepoint also executed Timothy Evans (Ben McKay), who was framed for the murder of his wife and daughter — as well as the man who framed Evans, the horrible John Christie.
+He marries the candy store clerk Anne Fletcher (Juliet Stevenson) and carries on a normal domestic life; his second vocation never comes up for discussion.
+The executions are not perverse.
+Albert Pierrepoint is neither a ghoul nor thinks of himself as taking personal vengeance.
+He must hang women, old men, and eventually a number of people whose cases bring the issue of capital punishment into the national debate.
+Besides the war criminals he was the hangman for Ruth Ellis (Mary Stockley), the famous murderess portrayed in 1985’s Dance with a Stranger.
+And also Derek Bentley, the disturbed teenager of the Let Him Have It controversy.
+Pierrepoint executed Timothy Evans (Ben McKay), who was unjustly convicted for the murder of his wife and daughter — as well as the man who framed Evans, the horrible John Christie.
 That story is told in Richard Fleischer’s appallingly tragic movie 10 Rillington Place.

-Because Albert’s contact with his subjects was really only through a Judas window, we barely see these famous people before they’re dropping the six feet at the end of his hangman’s rope.
+Because Albert’s only contact with his subjects was through a Judas window, we barely see these famous people before they’re dropping the six feet at the end of his hangman’s rope.
 But their faces are unforgettable.
 The film stays with Albert as he adjusts to his strange life.
-He’s proud that he’s chosen to dispatch those 47 Nazis for the British Army; instead of the usual hanging every few weeks he must execute all of them in just a few days.
+He’s proud that he’s chosen to dispatch those 47 Nazis for the British Army.
+Instead of a hanging every few weeks he must execute all of them in just a few days.
 He dispatches several women separately, and then the men two at a time.
 Our emotions are bound to be mixed… Pierrepoint’s executions are clean, almost instantaneous, when part of us would definitely like to see the Nazi criminals suffer more.
-But he remains dispassionately professional with the Nazis as well, even when a female concentration camp warden sneers in his face: “You’re doing the work of the Jews.”
+But he remains dispassionately professional, even when a female concentration camp warden sneers in his face: “You’re doing the work of the Jews.”

 Why do you think headsman-executioners wore masks?

-We keep expecting something to go wrong; the film generates an uneasy tension but defuses it every time.
-Albert doesn’t lose his nerve or question his convictions, even when angry protesters are calling him a murderer.
+We keep expecting something to go wrong; the film generates and maintains an uneasy tension.
+Albert doesn’t lose his nerve even when angry protesters are calling him a murderer.
 But problems do arise.
 Field Marshall Montgomery (Clive Francis) chose Albert personally because the Americans and French were botching their war crimes executions.
 But Monty thoughtlessly credits Albert by name.
-Although he’s proclaimed a hero by the (somewhat vengeful) British public, Albert doesn’t like his profession being made public.
-His notoriety helps when Anne talks him into opening a pub, but makes things difficult later on, when anti- capital punishment activists use him as a villain to further their cause.
+The notoriety helps when Anne talks him into opening a pub but makes things difficult when anti- capital punishment activists use him as a villain to further their cause.

 A major sidebar story sounds as if it were invented for the movie, but it was not.
 Albert and a pal he knows as ‘Tish’ (Eddie Marsan) sometimes sing and entertain together, informally; Albert is called ‘Tosh’ in their act.
 Through a bad relationship with a married woman, Tish is eventually convicted of murder.
-Just as in a ‘movie coincidence,’ Albert doesn’t find out that he’s been commissioned to hang his best friend until he’s on site.
+Just as in a ‘movie coincidence’ Albert doesn’t find out that he’s been commissioned to hang his best friend until he’s on site.
 What happens is actually rather inspiring — actor Marsan has never been better.
 Juliet Stevenson’s big scene comes when Albert tries to force her to talk about his profession.
-Anne simply can not contemplate such unthinkable things and must stay in denial just to function.
-It’s a powerful scene as well.
+Anne simply can not contemplate such unthinkable things and must stay in denial to function.

-Several notable movies have been made about executioners, ever since Robert Wise paved the way with the finale of his I Want to Live, detailing the workings of the gas chamber at San Quentin.
+Notable movies have been made about executioners ever since Robert Wise paved the way with the finale of his I Want to Live, detailing the workings of the gas chamber at San Quentin.
 Recently there was Marc Foster’s Monster’s Ball (2001) with Billy Bob Thornton and Halle Berry (she won an Oscar).
-Stacy Keach played an eccentric early free-lancer with a portable rig in Jack Smight’s now-obscure cult attraction The Traveling Executioner (1970).
-Spaniard Luis García Berlanga’s Franco-era El Verdugo is another classic, an intense drama about a reluctant Spanish executioner, who must use a strangulation technique.
+Stacy Keach played an eccentric early free-lancer with a portable electric chair in Jack Smight’s now-obscure cult attraction The Traveling Executioner (1970).
+Spaniard Luis García Berlanga’s Franco-era El Verdugo is an intense classic about a reluctant Spanish executioner, who must use a strangulation technique.

-Seeing Albert Pierrepoint’s skilled, compassionate expertise in action, I can’t help but think of the headsman at the end of Charles Jarrott’s Anne of the Thousand Days.
-The masked muscleman offers his victim formal courtesy and hides his axe under some hay before making his lighting-swift move.
+Seeing Albert Pierrepoint’s skilled, compassionate expertise in action I can’t help but think of the headsman at the end of Charles Jarrott’s Anne of the Thousand Days.
+The masked muscleman offers his victim formal courtesy.
+He hides his axe under some hay before making his lighting-swift move.

-Does it matter what one does for a living, as long as they do it well?
+Does it matter what one does for a living as long as one does it well?
 Adrian Sherwood’s movie make an appeal for compassionate professionalism.
 A job well done is normally a source of pride.
-We’re told that some war crimes executions by the U.S. were assigned to inexperienced hangmen who routinely made a mess of things — victims taking minutes to die of strangulation, that sort of thing.
+We’re told that some war crimes executions by the U.S. were assigned to inexperienced hangmen that routinely made a mess of things — victims taking minutes to die of strangulation, that sort of thing.
 There’s no denying that Albert Pierrepoint’s dedication to detail and ‘dry compassion’ made his hundreds of executions as decent as possible.

 Albert’s ‘dark’ profession is a real puzzle.
-He believes in his work and has no difficulties as long as his life inside the execution chamber stays separate from his personal life.
-When Field Marshall Montgomery thoughtlessly takes away his anonymity, Albert is bothered but holds firm in his professional credo.
+He has no difficulty as long as the execution chamber stays separate from his personal life.
+When Field Marshall Montgomery thoughtlessly takes away his anonymity Albert is bothered but holds firm in his professional credo.
 The real climax of the film comes when we think he’s going to break down during what must be a personally traumatic assignment.
 He instead responds with a modern version of ‘headsman’s courtesy’ that’s quite moving.
 I never quite bought old movie scenes in which heroes must compassionately kill their best friends, as in Spartacus.
 This show makes just such a situation into an almost sacred ritual.